Under the scheme, businesses must measure and record energy use and calculate carbon dioxide emissions. They are...

 Reducing data centre emissions

 The Easynet Energy Centre at Schiphol-Rijk (the Netherlands), which has been operational since October 2008, was a major challenge to construct.
-The live environment already in place had to be transformed into a data centre
+The live environment already in place had to be transformed into a data centre that would achieve maximum energy efficiency.
+At Easynet we managed to reduce CO2 emissions by 1,726 tons per year, comparable to the amount emitted by 191 standard households.

 The temperature in parts of the Easynet data centre is currently kept at 21 degrees Celsius.
 After consulting with customers, ambient temperature in over half of the data centre has been raised to 26 degrees C. Hardware vendors now guarantee that current equipment will continue working properly at 26 or 27 degrees.
 Effective operation at higher temperatures makes an enormous difference to cooling-based power consumption, especially in the warm summer months.
 The standard of quality for servers and other equipment now completely eliminates the need to over-cool data centres; therefore data centres can discharge fewer emissions.